 - Build your subscriber base: Subscribers are your most loyal fans and will be notified of new videos and playlists to watch.

 - Engage your audience: Involve your audience in your videos and encourage comments and interact with your viewers as part of the content.

 - Build long watch-time sessions for your content by organizing and featuring content on your channel, including using series playlists.

 - Create a regular release schedule for your videos when uploading to encourage viewers to watch sets of videos over single videos.
 You can even schedule video publish time.

 Use reports to see what's working

 You can use YouTube Analytics to see what videos are successful at keeping viewers watching:

 - Watch time report: Find out which of your videos has the greatest watch times and view-through rates.

 - Audience retention report: See which of your videos has low watch times and view-through rates.
 Recurring dips or decreases in audience retention graphs may have a common reason why viewers abandon the videos.

-- Audience engagement reports: See which of your videos drive community actions like comments, favorites, and likes.
+- Audience interaction reports: See which of your videos drive community actions like comments, favorites, and likes.